monk-io/docs/docs/gui/repo-import.md

 ![](/img/docs/gui/gui30.png)

-You will be redirected to GitHub to authorize Monk app.
+You will be redirected to GitHub to authorize MonkOS app.
 Once you complete this process you will see the connection on the list.
 Click **Import** on your new GitHub connection.

 ![](/img/docs/gui/gui4.png)